How do you know when your screenplay is good enough?

 Screenwriting can be really fun, but it can be a hard area to get started in.
 After all, to become better in any field, you need to gain experience with relevant projects!
 So how can you gather experience and become a better screenwriter?

-Learn from the work of others to become a better screenwriter—this might include networking with screenwriters on social media, attending film festivals, and collaborating with professionals.
-Reading and writing scripts and watching movies is also good practice for a screenwriter looking to improve.
+You will know that your screenplay is good enough when you have learned from the work of others — this might include networking with screenwriters on social media, attending film festivals, and collaborating with professionals.
+Reading and writing scripts and watching movies is good too.

 Screenwriting is a form of writing that isn’t as well known as others, so it can be hard to get started and improve your work.
 Check out our tips below to learn a few ways you can grow as a screenwriter!